Amazon affiliate: commissions earned from qualified links.

 Add a charger for your guest’s electronics on one or both nightstands.
 Include a small flashlight in the nightstand drawer if the power goes off.
 Use a plug-in nightlight in the bedroom and the bathroom and a couple of these in the hallway from the bedroom to the bathroom (when it’s not inside the room) and to the kitchen.
 Include a home automation device (such as Amazon’s Alexa or Google Home).

 Space permitting, place a coffee maker with a few hot-cold disposable cups, stirrers, and individual serving format coffee accessories (sweetener, cream pods).
 Add a small decorative box or basket with prepacked snacks (such as granola, cereal bars, and individual-size packs of almonds or peanuts) and two water bottles.

-Add a clear vase with fresh flowers (minimal leaves) filled ¾ with water.
-Add a white or beige bathrobe and plush socks or sandals to the closet.
+Add a clear vase with fresh flowers (with a minimum of leaves) filled ¾ with water.

 Include 1-2 unisex white or beige bathrobe and plush sandals in the closet.